gknowles/dimcli/docs/README.md

 # Overview
 C++ command line parser toolkit for kids of all ages.

-- parses directly to supplied (or implicitly created) variables
+- can parse directly to any supplied (or implicitly created) variables that are:
-- supports parsing to any type that is:
   - default constructable
   - copyable
   - assignable from std::string or has an istream extraction operator
-- help page generation
+- help generation
+- options don't have to be defined all in one file
+- git style subcommands
+- response files
-- works with (or without) exceptions and RTTI disabled
+- works with exceptions and RTTI enabled or disabled

 How does it feel?